FROST-web3/Bioinformatics_NGS_pipeline/README.md

 * **rna-seq/**
    * Complete pipeline from sequencing data to differential expression analysis
 * **singlecell/**
-   * Workflows for processing and analyzing single-cell RNA-seq data
+   * Notes and code examples for processing and analyzing single-cell RNA-seq data (not executable pipelines)
 * **meta-genomics/**
-   * Tools for metagenomic data analysis and microbiome studies
+   * Notes and code examples for metagenomic data analysis and microbiome studies (not executable pipelines)

 ## Frequently Asked Questions